-On behalf of the Council on Social Work Education, I am pleased to offer this written testimony to the Senate Appropriations Subcommittee on Labor, Health and Human Services, Education and Related Agencies for inclusion in the official committee record.
-I will focus my testimony on the importance of fostering a skilled, sustainable and diverse social work workforce through training and financial support programs at the Department of Health and Human Services and the Department of Education.
+On behalf of the Council on Social Work Education, I am pleased to offer this written testimony to the House Appropriations Subcommittee on Labor, Health and Human Services, Education and Related Agencies for inclusion in the official committee record.
+I will focus my testimony on two topics: fostering a skilled, sustainable and diverse social work workforce through training and financial support programs at the Department of Health and Human Services and the Department of Education, and growth for behavioral and social science research at the National Institutes of Health.